 PacificEdge — the bio

-At the time I worked as program manager and development educator with an agency doing food security, farming systems training and organisational capacity building in the Solomon Islands.
-This was accompanied by the role of project manager for small business and metals recycling startup in Lae, Papua New Guinea, a side project to the food security focus.
+Following a stint as Landcare educator at Calmsley Hill City Farm in south-western Sydney, followed by a role as community liaison for Greening Australia NSW and editor of its newsletter, I worked as program manager and development educator with an agency doing food security, farming systems training and organisational capacity building in the Solomon Islands.
+This was accompanied by the role of project manager for a small business and metals recycling startup in Lae, Papua New Guinea.

-A further excursion into food systems, this time of the DIY type, came when I was asked to join a small team to start the Australian City Farms & Community Gardens Network.
+A further excursion into food systems came when I was asked to join a small team to start the Australian City Farms & Community Gardens Network.
 At the same time my partner and I were teaching a community college course in organic growing.
-The course continues, now 25 years on, with my partner, Fiona, running it through a local government at the Randwick Sustainability Hub that she got going.
+The course continues, now more than 25 years on, with my partner, Fiona, running it through a local government at the Randwick Sustainability Hub, which she developed.

 With an interest in food systems stemming back to our time as educators in the Permaculture Design Certificate, I became director of a food co-operative and was one of the four people who started the Australian Food Sovereignty Alliance in 1910, an advocacy and educational organisation.

 Currently, I am a guest writer for Open Forum and assist community-based organisations with communications.

 The PacificEdge blog reports on themes I am or have been active in and on others that interest me.